chevereto/blog/_posts/2022/2022-03-22-chevereto-tiempos-3.md

 We are now offering a [Pro Support](https://chevereto.com/support) layer which gets you yearly top priority handling for your issues (Software, Bugs) and RFC.

 🚀 Issues get handled 30x faster for Pro Support subscribers.

+## New Community Manager and Discord server

+Everybody welcome Chris ([DarkTexas](https://chevereto.com/community/members/darktexas-%F0%9F%A6%84.90242/)) as the new [Community mannager](https://chevereto.com/community/threads/new-community-manager-and-discord-server.14196/).

+👏 Thanks to Chris we now have the Discord channel available again.
+Come in and [join us](https://chv.to/discord)!

 ## RFC